Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Switzerland Import Tariff Overview

-Switzerland saw the largest tariff reduction in Europe from the SCOTUS ruling — its rate plunged from 31% (IEEPA, one of the highest in Europe) to 10% (Section 122), a 21-point drop.
+Switzerland saw the largest tariff reduction in Europe from the SCOTUS ruling — its operative IEEPA rate of 15% (set by the Nov 14, 2025 US-Switzerland framework, down from a peak of 39% in Aug 2025) became the 10% Section 122 tariff, roughly a 5-point drop.
 US imports from Switzerland total approximately $50B annually, dominated by pharmaceuticals (Novartis, Roche at 0% MFN) and luxury watches.
-The massive rate cut transforms the economics of Swiss non-pharma exports.
+The rate cut still improves the economics of Swiss non-pharma exports.

 Switzerland is not an EU member and trades with the US under WTO MFN terms with no bilateral FTA.
 Despite its small size, Switzerland is one of the largest US trading partners due to its pharmaceutical giants (Novartis, Roche, which together represent some of the highest-value pharmaceutical exports to the US) and its dominant position in luxury watchmaking.
-The old 31% IEEPA rate reflected Switzerland's historically high agricultural tariffs, but the Section 122 replacement at 10% dramatically narrows the gap.
+Switzerland's IEEPA reciprocal rate had peaked at 39% in Aug 2025 before the Nov 14, 2025 US-Switzerland framework cut it to 15%, and the Section 122 replacement at 10% narrows the gap further.
 Switzerland's EFTA membership does not provide preferential US access.

 Key Products Imported from Switzerland